 Kasabian, Manson, and four other members were indicted for the murders.
 In her first day at trial, she was shown crime scene photos.
 “I don’t have to look at the pictures,” she said.
 “It’s in my head.”

 Kasabian was given immunity after she turned witness for the prosecution during the infamous 1970 trial.
 During the trial, she was repeatedly threatened by members of the Manson Family, told ‘you’re killing us’ by Atkins and was the target of a throat-cutting gesture from Manson himself.

-After the trial, Kasabian bounced around states trying to find stability, but has been arrested for indecent exposure, DUI and meth possession.
-Kasabian now lives a low key life somewhere in Washington State.
-Reportedly Kasabian was relieved to hear that Charles Manson had died.
+After the trial, Kasabian bounced around states trying to find stability, but was arrested for indecent exposure, DUI and meth possession.
+Kasabian now lives a low-key life somewhere in Washington State.
+According to reports, Kasabian was relieved to hear that Charles Manson had died.